Standing Desks vs Standing Desk Converters (Which is Better?)

 Helps Relieve Back And Neck Pain

 Sitting all day can be ruinous for the back and neck.
-And, although standing all day is probably not the answer, varying our position during the day helps us redistribute the strain between muscle groups.
+And, although standing all day is probably not the answer, varying our desk position during the day helps us redistribute the strain on our back and other muscle groups

 A standing desk is a great way of forcing ourselves to change up our position during the day.
 This stops muscles and joints from seizing, helps relieve any strain that has built up, and helps to fight fatigue as the day wears on.